copyrip/README.md/tools/markdown/README.md

 It is a shame we can no longer use this kind of tools here (see the FIGlet post for instance).
 But there is online place where markdown is still common such as:
 * Github
 * Reddit
-* and of course our belove Wikipedia.
+* and of course our beloved Wikipedia !
+* (many more of course)

 These kind of tools (or *standards* in this case) help us rethink design, and overall information production, distribution and consomation.

-Apparently the co?creator of Markdown, Josh Gruber, states that Aaron was rather his muse at the time than the actual
+> Apparently the co?creator of Markdown, Josh Gruber, states that Aaron was rather his muse at the time than the actual co-whatever.
+This doesn't change much though.